OneKey-Network/addressability-framework/mvp-spec/prebid-implementation.md

 2. The `eids`.`atype` is set to `1` because the ID is tied to a specific browser for nom.
 3. The `version`, `type`, and `source` fields are gathered in an extension of the `eid`: `eids`.`ext`.`paf`.
-4. The Preferences are attached as an extention of the `eid`.
+4. The Preferences are attached as an extension of the `eid`.

 #### Example of a OpenRTB Bid Request